Training to climb Kilimanjaro is as much about your physical endurance as it is about your mental stamina.

 Get a quote from our recommended local Kilimanjaro operator

 So often the thing that gets climbers to the top of Kilimanjaro is their mental stamina.
 There will be times during the summit night that you will want to give up and go back down.
 Being able to dig deep and pull on your mental reserves is so important.

 Thankfully there are activities to train your mental stamina.
 Most require some form of pushing your body to the extreme, or to what you think your limits are, and then pushing through to accomplish your goal.

-We recommend long distance running, particularly marathons, but half marathons can do the same thing if you are not accustomed to running long distance.
+We recommend long-distance running, particularly marathons, but half marathons can do the same thing if you are not accustomed to running long distances.
 This type of activity really requires one to draw on their mental reserves to get to the finish line.